Element: Let’s start at the beginning. What exactly is public relations?

 Element: I meant professionally.

 TS: Oh, you mean the cover stories?
-Had a few of those, but I’m too self-effacing to talk about stuff like that.
+Had a few of those, but I’m too modest to talk about stuff like that.

 Element: And the low point?